Wang-Group-Emory/PhononDatabase/README.md

 ## Input and Output
 ### Options:
 `options.py` gives the global program options, the root directory is where the program will look for the data this is the input for `make_database.py`.
-The subfolders do not matter just the parent folder
+The subfolders do not matter just the parent folder. **Note**: there should be a __\\\\__ between directories because one acts as the escape character.
 ```
 # Root directory
 rootdir = 'C:\\******\\******\\******\\******\\******\\****\\******'